Donna Sullivan - BACP Registered Counsellor

 I have a postgraduate diploma and a Masters in Counselling from the University of Manchester, and am qualified to work with couples as well as individuals.
 I have a certificate in psychosexual therapy for individuals and couples.
 I am a Registered Member of the British Association of Counselling and Psychotherapy and I have a wealth of counselling experience.
 As well as private practice where I cover a range of presenting issues, I have worked with offenders in prison and at a small charity which provided women's outreach services.
 I am also trained in trauma work and supported survivors of the Manchester bombing.

 I work around issues such as anxiety, loss and depression.
-I also specialise in relationship issues, and have particular interest in how men and women communicate and share their vulnerability to each other.
-I am currently employed in helping men and women improve their relationships, and practise as a psychosexual therapist for a charity.
+I also specialise in relationship issues, and have extensive experience of working with couples helping to improve how they communicate with each other.
+I am trained as a psychosexual therapist currently working for a leading charity.

 Areas of counselling I deal with